 ICOM does not have a formal deadline for FAFSA completion, however the FAFSA must be completed during the academic year for determination of eligibility.
 Including ICOM’s federal school code (043072) on the FAFSA ensures that your information is sent to ICOM to be reviewed for eligibility for federal aid.
 Current students should check their ICOM email often.
 New incoming students should check their personal email often.
 The Office of Financial Aid will contact you if there are any questions or if any additional information or documentation is needed.
 Note: Students must complete a new FAFSA prior to the start of each academic year.

 In the Spring of each year, the Office of Financial Aid will set the Cost of Attendance (COA) and will also begin contacting students that filed a FAFSA via email with instructions on accessing their Financial Aid notification which includes details on loan eligibility.
-Students will need to complete additional steps including accept the loan amounts, completing entrance counseling and master promissory notes, and complete the PLUS loan application.
+Students will need to complete additional steps including accepting, declining, or reducing the loan amounts, completing entrance counseling and master promissory notes, and completing the Direct Graduate PLUS loan application (if eligible).

 Contact the Office of Financial Aid if you have any questions about federal or private student loans.